Today, this would be so, so illegal.

 I looked it up.
 Cake Walk is probably racially offensive, as it is based on old slave dances.
 And yet, the phrase has been used for a long time to mean "an easy win" such as in "Cuomo will win in a Cake Walk"

-But before I bash myself as a retrograde closet racist, I checked, and sure enough, even the President doesn't seem the harm in the phrase.
+But before I bash myself as a retrograde closet racist, I checked, and sure enough, even President Obama doesn't seem the harm in the phrase.
 So I guess it is OK.
 Learn something new every day.